datastructures-js/linked-list/LinkedList.md

 ```

 ### toArray
-returns an array of the linked list nodes.
+converts the linked list into an array of nodes.

 ```js
 console.log(linkedList.toArray().map(n => n.getValue())); // [1, 2, 5, 3, 4, 5]